derekelkins/slgjs/docs/index.md

 This provides a embedding of tabled logic programming in TypeScript/JavaScript.
-Currently, it supports LRD-stratified negation, monotonic aggregation via lattice variables, and non-monotonic aggregation.
+Currently, it supports LRD-stratified negation, monotonic aggregation via lattice terms, and non-monotonic aggregation.
 Adding non-stratified negation and aggregation is something I'm considering.

 The implementation techniques are similar to the SLG-WAM of the XSB Prolog